CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_examples/attitude.rst.txt

 Results
 ------------------------------------------------------------------------------
-We plot the orientation as function of time along with the orientation error.
+We plot the orientation as function of time and the orientation error.

 .. code-block:: default

     model.plot_results(ukf_states, ukf_Ps, states, omegas)